fielia/FruitCatcher/README.md

 ## NOTE:

-### Only use the files in src. dist/main.py and compiler.py MUST BE LEFT ALONE
+### Only use the files in src. dist/main.py and compiler.py MUST BE LEFT ALONE and errors from those files IGNORED

 ## Directory: